 Humbolt State was able to use its recently completed five-year strategic plan, multi-decade master plan, and a comprehensive diversity plan to develop its WASC reaccreditation proposal.
 A WASC Proposal Steering Committee, including administrative, faculty and staff representatives, was created upon recommendation of HSU's administration to guide the WASC proposal process.
 The Committee made presentations and distributed a modified version of WASC self-review to campus-wide units.
-After analyzing the data, the committee recommended focusing on three themes: (a) academic excellence, (b) diversity, and (c) retention.
+After analyzing the data, the committee recommended focusing on three themes: academic excellence, diversity, and retention.